patters-match/z88/readme.txt

 There's an extra feature for Windows users which enables you to create an EXE program out of an executable Jar (it is a Java JAR file wrapper).
-OZvm, the emulator, gives you the option to also make an EXE program.
+OZvm - the Z88 emulator, gives you the option to also make an EXE program.
 If you want to do the EXE thing, then install the Launch4J software which you can get from http://launch4j.sourceforge.net.